Shujun-He/Stanford3Dfolding_dataprocessing/readme.md

 3. get_xyz_data.py to get xyz data in a pickle file
 4. align_sequence.py to align sequences to those fast files and fill in missing nts in pdbs
 5. generate_train.py to generate kaggle format train data

+I've uploaded the pickle file so you may start from step 4 to reproduce Stanford3D competition data